After experiencing “Hell”, we made our way to Nagasaki Atomic Bomb Museum and Nagasaki Peace Park. They are a short walk away from each other.

 The Nagasaki Atomic Bomb Museum was opened in April 1996 as part of the 50th-anniversary projects for the Nagasaki atomic bombing.
-The Museum exhibits relics, as well as photographs, were taken immediately after the bomb that depicts the devastation caused by the atomic bomb showing the lead up to the tragic day.
+The Museum exhibits relics, as well as photographs, taken immediately after the bomb that depicts the devastation caused by the atomic bomb, leading up to the tragic day.
 The Museum also has Peace Study Rooms for listening to survivors’ talks and video rooms.

 In 1949, the Japanese government enacted the “Nagasaki International Culture City Construction Law” to help the city recover from the atomic bombing.
 Nagasaki assumed a new role as a symbol of peace and culture – “Peace Begins in Nagasaki”.

 The atomic bomb that exploded over Nagasaki at 11.02 a.m. on 9 August 1945 instantaneously reduced the city to ruins and took with it many precious lives.
 This wall clock (refer to below picture) was used in a house in Motofuna-machi about 2.8 kilometres south of the hypocentre.
 It was damaged by the blast and stopped at 11.02, the moment of the explosion.
 This clock is a donation by Ryoho Fumotoi.